Verification Policies

 None

 No verification result is returned to the softswitch or SBC.
 If this option is chosen, there will effectively be no indication in the SIP Response that verification occurred.
-The user, however, can view verification results in the ClearIP SIP Messages page.
+The user, however, can view the STI Verification Status results in the ClearIP SIP Messages page.

 Verstat